Special Forces Green Beret Special Forces History

 Home > Groups > Reserve Component Special Forces Groups

-Currently there are only two reserve component Special Forces Groups - both are in the Army National Guard.
-The 19th Special Forces Group is headquartered in Utah and the 20th Special Forces Group is headquartered in Alabama.
-Both NG SF groups have battalions and companies in several states across the country.
+Currently there are only two Reserve Component (RC) Special Forces Groups - both are in the U.S. Army National Guard (ARNG).
+The 19th Special Forces Group is headquartered in Utah with subordinate units located across the United States - most of them west of the Mississippi River.
+The 20th Special Forces Group is headquartered in Alabama with its subordinate units being located east of the Mississippi River.

 Army Reserve Special Forces Groups